MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 As before, when the bot starts, note the endpoint at which it is running is shown.

-5. Start the Bot Framework Emulator, and open your bot by specifying the endpoint with the **/api/messages** path appended, like this:
+5. Start the Bot Framework Emulator (canceling any updates if prompted) and open your bot by specifying the endpoint with the **/api/messages** path appended, like this:

     `http://localhost:3978/api/messages`